AmazeeLabs/extlink/README.txt

 Install
 -------
-Simply install External Links like you would any other module.
+Simply install External Links like you would install any other module.

-1) Copy the extlink folder to the modules folder in your installation.
+1) Copy the extlink folder in the modules folder in your Drupal docroot.

-2) Enable the module using Administer -> Modules (/admin/build/modules).
+2) Enable the module using Manage -> Extend (/admin/modules).

-3) No additional configuration is necessary though you may fine-tune settings at Administer -> Site configuration -> External Links (/admin/settings/extlink).
+3) No additional configuration is necessary though you may fine-tune settings at Manage -> Configuration -> External Links (/admin/config/user-interface/extlink).

 A note about the CSS
 --------------------